insyncsolutions/appseconnectdocs/_posts/ProcessFlow Management/Nodes and Links/2022-03-03-processflow-app.md

 within a processflow for easy execution.
 The added schema and its component from the application node will be visible from the APP Section of the portal as well.

-### Prerequisites
-- The User should have a valid APPSeCONNECT account.
-- APPSeCONNECT should be up and running.
-- An application node is needed for defining the Schemas and Actions.

 ### Listing of Schemas and Attributes